IAMconsortium/nomenclature/docs/user_guide/config.rst

 In order for the import to work the url must be given in the above format, i.e. with the leading *https://* and the trailing *.git/*.

-Information from an external repository can either be used for codelists or model mappings, or both.
+Information from an external repository can either be used for codelists ("definitions") or model mappings, or both.

-For use in, for example, the *region* and *variable* codelists, the following is
-required:

 .. code:: yaml